 - The Lost Despatch – (Action/Drama – Public Domain Adaptation) – “At the height of the Civil War, a Confederate spy and her lover, a Union Soldier, must prove her innocence when she is tried for murdering a Federal Agent.”

 - Poverty Island – (Action/Adventure) – “Hunting down a 150-year mystery, treasure hunters confront thieves to honor a man’s last wish, who also knows the truth behind the legend of Poverty Island gold.”

 - Pakal’s Secret – (Action/Sci-Fi adventure) – “Dogged by dangerous and nefarious cartels, an archaeologist unlocks a complex mystery hidden beneath a Mayan temple.
 After black suits get involved, he takes matters into his own hands.”

 - Dead Hand – (Historical Action) – “When a rogue Russian General takes over a secret Doomsday system, the scientist who built it risks allegiance, family, and friends to avert nuclear Armageddon.”

-- The Variable Man – _(Sci-Fi – Public Domain Adaptation) – “A 20th-century handyman, pulled into the future, slews the odds against a celestial turf war and is forced to repair their secret weapon in return for a ticket home to the past.”
+- The Variable Man – (Sci-Fi – Public Domain Adaptation) – “After being scraped through time into the 23rd century , a technician with special skills, is forced to repair their secret weapon to slew the odds against a celestial turf war, all in return for a ticket home to the past.”